hsoft/pluginbuilder/doc/examples.rst

 You'll normally end up with a usage .app file in the ``build/release`` subfolder.

-Ok, actually there's only one example, and I can't think of another use for py2plugin than to wrap a PyObjC-enabled app, but let's pretend there's more than one example...
+Ok, actually there's only one example, and I can't think of another use for pluginbuilder than to wrap a PyObjC-enabled app, but let's pretend there's more than one example...

 simple_pyobjc
 -------------